MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ```

 ### Invoking functions from Velocities
-Functions can be invoked from any velocity within the same environment or environemnts down the stack.
+Functions can be invoked from any velocity within the same environment and from child environments in the hierarchy below.
 To learn more about velocities, see [Perform velocity checks](velocities.md).
 ```FraudProtectionLanguage
 SELECT DistinctCount(@"device.deviceContextId") AS Devices_Per_IP
 FROM AccountLogin